 OVERVIEW

-The penny whistle is an indirect blowing flute, widely employed in traditional Irish music.
-It has six finger holes, and its mouthpiece is similar to the recorder.
+The penny whistle is a fipple flute widely employed in traditional Irish music.
+It has six finger holes and a mouthpiece similar to that of the recorder.

-According to their tessitura, the penny whistles are classified as tin, alto, or low (i.e., soprano, alto/tenor, and bass, respectively).
-The most common tin whistles are the C and the D ones.
-The most popular low whistle is also tuned in D, but it sounds one octave below, and its size is approximately double.
+According to their tessitura, penny whistles are classified as tin, alto, or low (i.e., soprano, alto/tenor, or bass, respectively).
+Among all of them, the most common ones are the tin whistles in D and C, and the low whistle in D.

 Our penny whistles consist of a metal body and a hardwood fipple.
-Their range is two and a half octaves wide and includes chromatic alterations.
+They have a two-and-half-octave range and allow for chromatic alterations.

 SPECIFICATIONS